 Czech rum is the drink of choice for many during the winter, particularly when it’s served in a hot cup of tea and adorned with lemon (known as: ‘grog’).
-Czech rum is derived from sugar-beets, as opposed to sugar-cane and, thus, is dark brown in color and very sweet and strongly flavoured.
-To abide by E.U. rules, Czech rum makers have adopted the banner ‘tuzemský’, which means ‘domestic’, to better differentiate their rum from the local rums made from sugar-cane.
+Czech rum is derived from sugar-beets, as opposed to sugar-cane and, thus, is dark brown in colour and very sweet and strongly flavoured.
+To abide by E.U. rules, Czech rum makers have adopted the banner ‘tuzemský’, which means ‘domestic’, to better differentiate their rum from the local rums made from sugar cane.
 Consequently, rather than calling it ‘rum’, they call it ‘tuzemák’ or ‘tuzemsky rum’.
-Personally though, it’s not to my taste.
+Personally, though, it’s not to my taste.

 Just as bad, in my view, is Fernet.
 This drink is even thicker and darker brown and has a very bitter taste.
 Its’ ingredients are kept secretive, so many have said that it includes fermented bugs.
 You can mix it with some tonic water to produce a drink that resembles beer and is, therefore, sarcastically nick-named ‘Bavarian beer’ (bavorské pivo).